rockisch/umamusu-utils/README.md

 # Uma Musume Utils

-This repo contains stuff that will help you handle with data from Uma Musu.
+Utils for scrapping UmaMusume files.

 ## Requirements

-You must insert into the root folder your own copies of the `meta` and `master.mdb` files.
+You must insert into the root folder your own copy of the `meta` file.
+It can be fetched from the game's root dir: `/root/data/data/jp.co.cygames.umamusume/files`.

+Some python scripts have dependencies, run `pip install -r requirements.txt` to install all of them.

 ## Utils

+All utils reside inside the `scripts` folder.

-### download
+### data_download

-Downloads **ALL** game files according to your `meta` file.
+Downloads **ALL** game assets according to your `meta` file.
 If the game is updated, all you have to do is update the `meta` file and re-run this script.
-You can set `SKIP_EXISTING` to true inside the script to only download new files.
+The script only downloads new files, you can set `SKIP_EXISTING` to false inside the script to force a full re-download.

+**IMPORTANT** If doing a full download, this will suck your machine's network as hard as a JAV actress.
+Set `ASYNC_DOWNLOAD` to false to download in a less aggressive way.

 Data downloaded by this script will be stored at `/data`.